interactive3dgraphicscourse-uniud-2019/product-configuration-2019-iuri-lenzi/readme.md

 ---
 ## Application Work-Flow

-The entry point `index.html` contains the definition of a responsive web site with an embedded `THREE.js` canvas in the middle (called `main view` or arc`-reactor view`).
+The entry point `index.html` contains the definition of a responsive web site with an embedded `THREE.js` canvas in the middle (called `main view` or `arc-reactor view`).

 ![site1](assets/images/site1.png)